 How To Prevent Snake Plant Leaves From Falling Over?

-Extra caution in watering the plant would go a long way.
+Keep the soil moist but not wet.
+Using extra caution in watering the plant would go a long way.

-Start watering mother-in-law’s tongue only when 2“ – 3” inches of the soil is dry to touch.
+Water Sansevieria when 2“ – 3” inches of the soil is dry to touch.

 Snake plants exposed to the partial sun would need more frequent watering.

 Water the plant once a month during winter months.
+Again make sure the pot has drainage holes.

 Expose the indoor plant to the southern window during winter and an east-facing window is suitable for the rest of the year.